 The University of Florida (UF), which has been ranked in US News & World Report’s Online Bachelor’s Programs category, offers an online Bachelor of Arts (BA) degree in Psychology.
 Students in this program must complete at least 30 credits in psychology and related coursework in biological sciences, math, and statistics.
 Psychology courses include topics relevant to cognitive-behavioral psychology.
 Opportunities to earn course credit through independent research and community work are available.
 Graduates from UF’s online psychology program may be eligible to apply for graduate psychology programs or research assistant positions.

 Cognitive Behavioral Psychologist Career Information

 How to Become a Cognitive Behavioral Psychologist

-Cognitive behavioral psychologists are clinical psychologists and must become licensed in order to practice in any state.
-Licensure requires that prospective psychologists attend a doctoral program (either a Doctor of Psychology (PsyD) or a PhD in Psychology); in addition, they must complete extensive supervised experience and pass the Examination for Professional Practice in Psychology (EPPP).
+Cognitive behavioral psychologists are clinical psychologists and must become licensed to practice in any state.
+Licensure requires that prospective psychologists attend a doctoral program (either a Doctor of Psychology (PsyD) or a PhD in Psychology).
+Prospective cognitive behavioral psychologists must also complete extensive supervised experience and pass the Examination for Professional Practice in Psychology (EPPP).
 Each state has its own steps to licensure, but the basic steps include: